 Ghosts Of Oatland Island

 Oatland Island is part of a chain of landmasses called the Sea Islands that pepper the Southeastern Coast of the United States.
 There are over 100 of these barrier islands.
 Most are located between Santee and St. Johns Rivers along the coast of the US states of South Carolina, Georgia, and Florida.
-And most, due to their history is littered with a specter or two… Hauntings that predate European Settlements, hauntings that encompasses legendary salve revolts, hauntings that are linked to pirates, brigands, and maritime madmen.
-What makes the ghosts of Oatland Island so unique, among this macabre of menagerie, is that its haunts and terror-soaked tales are fairly modern… most chained to horrors of WWII and off-the-book medial experiments.
+And most, due to their history, is littered with a specter or two… Hauntings that predate European Settlements, hauntings that encompass legendary slave revolts, and hauntings that are linked to pirates, brigands, and maritime madmen.
+What makes the ghosts of Oatland Island so unique, among this macabre of menagerie, is that its haunts and terror-soaked tales are fairly modern… most chained to horrors of WWII and off-the-book medical experiments.

 The History of the Sea Islands

 Settled by autochthonous civilizations over thousands of years, the islands were chosen by Spanish pilgrims as sites for the founding of colonial missions.
-Historically the Spanish ruled, turned, influenced, manipulated the Guale and Mocama chiefdoms by ascertaining their Christian believes in the area and all but whipping out native pagan traditions.
+Historically, the Spanish ruled, turned, influenced, and manipulated the Guale and Mocama chiefdoms by ascertaining their Christian beliefs in the area and all but whipping out native pagan traditions.

 The Spanish, sick and tired of burying priests, seceded most of the land to the Brits.
 After the 18th-century European-American foundation of Georgia and Florida, farmers bought and enslaved Africans for labor.
 Many were used to work the labor-intensive plantations on the Sea Islands.
-A great deal of the wealth generated in the area financed the Crown’s development of the 13 Colonies… once the Revolutionary War ended, this economical system continued.
+A great deal of the wealth generated in the area financed the Crown’s development of the 13 Colonies.
+Once the Revolutionary War ended, this economic system continued.

 After President Abraham Lincoln’s Emancipation Proclamation was validated on January 1, 1863, more than 5,000 slaves on Union-occupied islands obtained their freedom.